Species Type:

 Details:

-Gray snappers are light gray in color with darker dorsal fins and tail.
-Some gray snappers may display small spots or bars along their body depending on their age and surrounding environment.
+Gray snappers are light gray with darker dorsal fins and tails.
+Some may show spots or bars depending on their age and environment.
+With canine-like teeth, they catch fish, shrimp, and crabs.